witcher3map/witcher3map/README.md

 2. `npm run getmaps` _(downloads the map files from Dropbox and extracts them properly, you only need to do this once.)_

-3. `npm run webserver &` _(runs a local webserver listening on port 80 in the background. open a web browser and visit http://localhost)_
+3. `npm start &` _(runs a local webserver listening on port 80 in the background. open a web browser and visit http://localhost)_

 4. `npm run build:watch` _(watches the assets folder for changes and automatically runs the build task necessary to update the dist folder.)_